Estrogen-Rocks/estrogen-rocks.github.io/questioning.md

 ---

-There is a 2nd part to this, but it involves transitioning after a decision has been made, so it has been placed [here.](https://estrogen.rocks/misc)
+There is a 2nd part to this, but it involves transitioning after a decision has been made, so it has been placed <a href="/misc">here.</a>
 </details>